 - Chapter 1: Video Chat with Unity3D, the AR Foundation Version

 - Chapter 2: Video Chat with Unity3D and AR Foundation — ScreenSharing

 “How do I share AR objects from the sender’s AR camera?”

 “Also, I don’t want to share my HUD UIs, how do I do that with screen sharing?”

-To address these technical challenges, we will make a more sophisticated application on the basis of knowing how to utilize Agora’s Video SDK.
-Some of you may have already seen this blog about a Remote Assistant App on iOS.
-We will make a similar app on Unity3D with AR-Foundation.
+To address these technical challenges, we will make a more sophisticated application on the basis of knowing how to utilize AgoraIO’s Video SDK.
+Some of you may have already seen from this blog about a Remote Assistant App on iOS.
+We will make a similar App on Unity3D with AR-Foundation.